 If you’re a fan of mochi, you’re going to love this next snack.
 It’s not exactly made of the same ingredients.
 While mochi is made with short-grain glutinous rice flour, muah chee is made from long-grain glutinous rice flour.
 It is usually cut up into smaller bite-sized pieces before being tossed in crushed peanuts and sugar.

 You will feel the peanutty goodness melt in your mouth and the muah chee will balance out the sweetness perfectly.
 Well, just like every other snack listed here, muah chee has also received an upgrade.
 Now, you are able to find flavor muah chee such as mango and pandan (screwpine leaf).

 Tau Foo Fah

-Tau Foo Fah or as it’s called in Mandarin, douhua, is a Chinese dessert made with silken soft tofu that is soaked in a sweet syrup that is infused with either ginger or pandan but it’s more common to find the ones that are made with ginger.
-While it’s usually eaten warm, it tastes just a good when eaten chilled.
+Tau Foo Fah, or as it’s called in Mandarin, douhua, is a Chinese dessert made with silken soft tofu soaked in a sweet syrup.
+The syrup is infused with either ginger or pandan but it’s more common to find the ones that are made with ginger.
+While it’s usually eaten warm, it tastes just as good when eaten chilled.

-We suggest that if you’re ever walking around and you want to cool off, consider getting a chilled tau foo fah as you will feel extremely refreshed after eating some.
-You can find tau foo fah at dim sum restaurants or even at a stall by the roadsides.
-A little tip here is that you might want to ask if the tau foo fah is chilled in the icebox or if they are going to simply add ice into it.
-If they add ice into it, we suggest you go somewhere else because once the ice goes in, the taste starts to run and it isn’t that good anymore.
+If you’re walking around and want to cool off, consider getting a chilled tau foo fah.
+You can find it at dim sum restaurants or even at a stall by the roadsides.
+Tip: ask if the tau foo fah is chilled in the icebox or if they are going to simply add ice into it.
+If they add ice into it, we suggest you go somewhere else because once the ice goes in, the taste starts to run.